 The more issues we are able to discuss, the easier it is for us to identify potential tradeoffs that will create value or break a stalemate.

 3 lessons from government negotiations with keys to capitalizing on new issues

 These at-the-table strategies will help you identify issues to add to the mix and make the most of them:

-1. Ask questions and volunteer information.
+- Ask questions and volunteer information.
 The best negotiators are relentlessly curious about their counterparts’ interests and ready to share information about their own interests.
 Although you never want to give away your bottom line, you can—and should—share plenty of information about which issues you value.
 Knowing what each side values will open the door to productive trades.

-2. Negotiate multiple issues simultaneously.
+- Negotiate multiple issues simultaneously.
 Negotiators often prepare a list of issues and tackle them one at a time—a practice that limits their ability to identify tradeoffs across issues.
 A better approach: Agree up front that nothing’s decided until everything’s decided.
 Discussing multiple issues simultaneously will help you make valuable linkages.

-3. Make package offers.
+- Make package offers.
 When you make two or three package offers at the same time, you increase your odds of reaching a deal that works for both parties.
 To do so, craft several packages that you value more or less equally— such as three offers to a job candidate that vary on salary, benefits, travel, start date, and location.
 You might still need to haggle, but you’re more likely to avoid an impasse when you give people choices.

 What have you learned from government negotiations you’ve participated in?